mhjort/clojider/README.md

   :uberjar-exclusions [#"scala.*"]
   ```

-  Deploy your project to AWS Lambda
+  Deploy your project to AWS Lambda.
+  Note!
+Lambda is available in these regions: eu-west-1, us-east-1, us-west-2 and ap-northeast-1.

   ```sh
   lein uberjar